Dalph Panopio: Amateur and college career

 Prior to college, Panopio played for Italy's Stella Azzurra Roma.
 He was part of the team that made the finals of the 2017–18 Euroleague Basketball Next Generation Tournament.
 For his freshman year, he played for South Plains College before committing with California State University, Bakersfield, joining the Roadrunners for the remainder of his time in the collegiate ranks.

 Professional career

 Pre-PBA stint

 On June 17, 2024, Panopio signed with the Suwon KT Sonicboom of the Korean Basketball League, replacing Dave Ildefonso as the team's Asian import.
 However, he suffered a herniated disc injury, which led to him being released by the team on September 24.
 He instead suited up for the Mumbai Titans in the Indian National Basketball League.

 Blackwater Bossing (2025–present)

 On August 26, 2025, Panopio declared for the PBA season 50 draft.
 He was selected by the Blackwater Bossing with the third overall pick.
 Five days after the draft, on September 12, he signed a three-year contract with the team.

 National team career

 Panopio represents the Philippines at the international level.
 He suited up for the country's national under-19 team during the 2018 FIBA U18 Asian Championship and 2019 FIBA Under-19 Basketball World Cup.
+He got his first senior call-up during the 2025 SEA Games, where he won the gold medal in the men's basketball tournament.